 To program a new SmartGuard, attach a SmartGuard to the NPi-200 Pupillometer.
 Enter the patient identification (ID) number either by manual entry or by using the NeurOptics® Antimicrobial Barcode Scanner.
 If using the scanner, scan the barcode printed on the patient’s wristband to write the patient ID into both the Pupillometer and the SmartGuard memory.
 Every valid pupillary measurement made with NPi-200 will be saved into the SmartGuard memory.

-The NeurOptics Antimicrobial Barcode Scanner (BCS-CC-01) is compatible with 1D (one dimensional) linear barcode technology.
-The NeurOptics Antimicrobial Barcode Scanner (BCS-CC-02) is compatible with both 1D and 2D barcode technology.
+The NeurOptics Barcode Scanner (BCS-CC-01) is compatible with 1D (one dimensional) linear barcode technology.
+The NeurOptics Barcode Scanner (BCS-CC-02) is compatible with both 1D and 2D barcode technology.
 If your clinical staff prefers to enter the patient ID number by manual entry into the NPi-200 Pupillometer, they can as described in our Instructions for Use and our Quick Start User Guide.

 The SmartGuard Reader (SGR-01-xxxx) is manufactured by Omnikey HID.
 Several Omnikey reader model numbers can be utilized, depending on the facility’s Device Driver Interface (DDI) requirements.
 Host interface is USB.
 Please contact your NeurOptics representative, or Customer Service for additional information (866-99-PUPIL).